A COLIBRI Photometric Study of SN 2025bvm: A Normal, Slowly Declining Type Ia Supernova: Observations and Data Reduction

-The photometric data were obtained using the 1.3-m COLIBRI robotic telescope, located at the Observatorio Astronómico Nacional de San Pedro M\'artir (OAN-SPM), Baja California, Mexico.
+Photometric data were obtained using the 1.3-m COLIBRI robotic telescope and DDRAGO instrument \citep{2022SPIE12182E..1SB, 2024SPIE13096E..3DL}, located at the Observatorio Astronómico Nacional de San Pedro Mártir (OAN-SPM), Baja California, Mexico.
 The observations were made as part of the San Pedro M\'artir Reverberation Mapping program, which primarily monitored the active galactic nucleus (AGN) NGC 4151.
 As a result of the field coverage, the host galaxy of SN 2025bvm, NGC 4156, also fell within the same field of view SN 2025bvm was discovered by the Zwicky Transient Facility (ZTF; \citealt{Bellm2019}) on February 20, 2025, at coordinates RA = 12:10:48.75, DEC = +39:28:28.0 (J2000.0).
 The Colibri telescope monitored approximately 121 days, from February 23 to June 24, 2025, obtaining photometric data for 79 nights in the \Bband, \gband, \rband, and \iband bands.

 All images obtained in these observations were processed using standard procedures, including bias subtraction and flat-field correction.
 This data reduction was performed using IRAF \citep{tody1986} and Python packages, specifically \texttt{Astropy} \citep{astropy2013, astropy2018, astropy2022}.
-Instrumental magnitudes were extracted using differential photometry, which relies on comparing the supernova's brightness to a set of reference stars within the same field.
+Instrumental magnitudes were extracted using differential photometry, which relies on comparing the brightness of the supernova to a set of reference stars within the same field.
 Photometric calibration used a set of standard stars from the supernova field, identified in Figure~\ref{fig:SN} and listed in Table~\ref{tab:standarStars}.
-Among them, the primary references used were the stars BD+40~2507 (marked as number 2) and UI+40-42 (marked as number 3).
+The primary references used were stars BD+40~2507 (marked as 2) and UI+40-42 (marked as 3).
 The magnitudes for these standard stars in the corresponding filters were obtained from public catalogs such as the Sloan Digital Sky Survey \citep{Abdurro2022} and SIMBAD astronomical database\footnote{https://vizier.cds.unistra.fr/viz-bin/VizieR-3?-source=II/336/apass9}.

-Figure~\ref{fig:SN} shows the full field of view, indicating the positions of supernova SN~2025bvm (7), its host galaxy NGC~4156 (6), the nearby galaxy NGC~4151 (1), and the aforementioned reference stars.
-A detailed log of all photometric observations is presented in Table~1.
+Figure~\ref{fig:SN} shows the full field of view, indicating the positions of supernova SN~2025bvm (7), its host galaxy NGC~4156 (6), the nearby galaxy NGC~4151 (1), and the reference stars.
+A detailed log of all photometric observations is presented in Table~\ref{tab:photometry}.